-Big turnout for Tiny House festival in DecaturThousands of people toured tiny homes at the Tiny House Festival in Decatur.
+Big turnout for Tiny House festival in DecaturThousands of people toured tiny homes at the Tiny House Festival in Decatur in 2016.
 Photo by Mary Margaret Stewart

 By Mary Margaret Stewart, contributor